mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/login-cluster/index.md

 This procedure requires the following configurations and background:

 - A Konvoy cluster with [Kommander installed](https://docs.d2iq.com/ksphere/kommander/1.2/install/).
-- An [Identity Provider](https://docs.d2iq.com/ksphere/kommander/1.2/tutorials/authorize-all-users/) (this tutorial uses GitHub's identity provider).
+- An [Identity Provider](https://docs.d2iq.com/ksphere/kommander/1.2/tutorials/authorize-all-users/).
+This tutorial uses GitHub's identity provider.
 - A configured [group](https://docs.d2iq.com/ksphere/kommander/1.2/operations/identity-providers/) in Kommander.
 - At least one user in that group.